cmu-delphi/delphi-epidata/docs/api/gft.md

 ## Overview
 {: .no_toc}

-This data source provides estimates of influenza activity (e.g. ILI) based on the volume of certain search queries.
-The data is from Google Flu Trends.
+This data source provides a historical estimate of influenza activity based on the aggregated volume of search queries related to flu symptoms, treatments, and related topics.
+The data is sourced from Google Flu Trends (GFT), which used these query volumes to model ILI rates.

 We offer similar search query-based disease tracking that is more up to date: [Google Health Trends](ght.md), available through mid 2022, and [Google Symptoms](covidcast-signals/google-symptoms.md), available through late 2025.
 Although these datasets are all based on search query volume, the processing and privacy handling differs such that reported values may not be comparable between sources.